In this article: Discover the best yoga poses for the Third Eye chakra and their benefits!

 4. Humble Warrior – Baddha Virabhadrasana

 Slowly raise your torso and rotate your left foot to be at a 45-degree angle facing slightly forward.
-Establish a 90-degree bend in your right knee.
+Then, slightly bend your right knee.

 As you exhale, lower your torso down toward the inside of your right leg with your clasped knuckles and arms stretching toward the front of the room.

 Repeat on the opposite side.
 This time, clasp your hands the awkward way so that the opposite thumb is on top.